-A similar dynamic is at work with respect to statutes of limitation.
+The idea behind statutes of limitations is mainly one of general practicability and fairness.
 The offending party in any legal dispute knows that he or she committed or may be accused of committing some wrong against the other party.
-In such a case, the wronged party must decide whether to press a lawsuit in order to recover for his or her wrong.
-The law will not tolerate a procrastinative plaintiff, a plaintiff who delays for effect, or one who is negligent or forgetful.
+In such a case, the wronged party must decide whether to bring a lawsuit in order to recover for his or her wrong.
+The law will not tolerate a plaintiff who procrastinates, a plaintiff who delays for effect, or one who is negligent or forgetful.
 After a period of time has passed, the chance to sue disappears.

 The lengths of time for statutes of limitation correspond roughly to the amount of notice that both parties have regarding the underlying injury or wrong.
 The more notice both parties have that there is a problem and the more likely it is that the injured party will sue, the longer the statute of limitation.
 The less likely it is that the offending party will be aware of his wrong or the more inconsequential it is likely to be, the shorter the statute of limitation.

 On the other hand, if one person is physically injured by another person but does not sue within a year or two, it is reasonable to expect that the plaintiff either forgot about the injury or it was not as serious as originally suspected.
 In this case, the potential defendant is protected from a lawsuit that he may not even be aware is pending, especially more than a year or two after the accident that caused the injury occurred.

 There are many interesting controversies about when statutes of limitation begin and end.
 In many cases, the injured party may not even know he was wronged until a great while after the wrong was committed.
-This is often true in the case of breach of contract or fraud, and it often arises, perhaps surprisingly, in cases of personal injury or medical malpractice.
+This is often true in the case of breach of contract or fraud, and it often arises in cases of wage law violations and medical malpractice.
 In the case of certain surgical procedures, the party may not know that, for example, a sponge was left in his abdomen or something else was done improperly -- until years later.

 Most states "toll" or stop the statute of limitation upon the incapacity of the injured party.
 But there are a number of ways a person can be incapacitated.
 If the person has been committed to a mental hospital or is out of the country, these may toll the statute of limitation until they either regain their mental facilities or return from abroad.